Frequently Asked Questions

 10. Can a father’s drinking cause FASD?

 No. A father’s alcohol use before pregnancy can have a negative impact on the baby, but it cannot cause FASD.
-The negative impact can be, for example, on the growth (length) of the child.

 11. If a woman has FASD, can she pass it on to her children?